 Following the direction of others doesn’t come easy for creatives.
 We’re already overflowing with a million of our own ideas, so having to create within the parameters of someone else’s vision can be tough.
 Remember that honoring your leaders is important to your faith.
 Have open ears and an open mind to hear their ideas and help bring them to life with your creativity.
 Your willingness to serve will often determine how much creative freedom you’re given in an organization.

 4. Spend Less Time Dreaming And More Time Doing

 When I first started serving in ministry, there was a man in our congregation that would come up to me nearly every Sunday with an idea of how we could make things better.
 Some of his ideas were pretty good, but this guy never wanted to get involved to actually make these ideas happen.
 Like a lot of creatives, he was trapped in dreamland.
 I’ve learned that you may have a ton of great ideas, but if you never put your hand to the plow and make them happen, you’ll never accomplish anything.
-A creative is only as good as his creation.

 Could you improve in any of these areas?

 Let us know by leaving a comment below!